Second Italian War of Independence: Background

 The Piedmontese, following their defeat by Austria in the First Italian War of Independence, recognized their need for allies.
 That led Prime Minister Camillo Benso, Count of Cavour to attempt to establish relations with other European powers, partially through Piedmont's participation in the Crimean War.
 In the peace conference at Paris after the Crimean War, Cavour attempted to bring attention to efforts for Italian unification.
 He found Britain and France to be sympathetic but refusing to go against Austrian wishes, as any movement towards Italian independence would threaten Austria's territory of Lombardy–Venetia.
 Private talks between Napoleon III and Cavour after the conference identified Napoleon as the most likely candidate to aid Italy although he was still uncommitted.

 On 14 January 1858, Felice Orsini, an Italian, led an attempt on Napoleon III's life.
 The assassination attempt brought widespread sympathy for the Italian unity and had a profound effect on Napoleon III himself, who now was determined to help Piedmont against Austria to defuse the wider revolutionary activities, which governments in Italy might later allow to happen.
-After a covert meeting at Plombières on 21 July 1858, Napoleon III and Cavour on 28 January 1859 signed a secret treaty of alliance against Austria.
+After a covert meeting at Plombières on 21 July 1858, Napoleon III and Cavour signed a secret treaty of alliance against Austria on 28 January 1859.

-France would help Sardinia-Piedmont, if attacked, to fight against Austria if Sardinia-Piedmont gave Nice and Savoy to France in return.
+France would help Piedmont-Sardinia, if attacked, to fight against Austria if Piedmont-Sardinia gave Nice and Savoy to France in return.
 The secret alliance served both countries by helping with the Sardinian-Piedmontese plan of unification of the Italian Peninsula under the House of Savoy.
 It also weakened Austria, a fiery adversary of Napoleon III's French Second Empire.

 Cavour, being unable to get French help unless the Austrians attacked first, provoked Vienna by a series of military maneuvers close to the border.
 Sardinia mobilised its army on 9 March 1859.
 Austria mobilised on 9 April 1859 and issued an ultimatum on 23 April demanding the complete demobilisation of the Sardinian Army.
 When it was not heeded, Austria started a war against Sardinia on 26 April.

 The first French troops entered Piedmont on 25 April, and France declared war on Austria on 3 May.